Reviews You Can Rely On

 Intended Activities

 Sandals serve varied purposes: supportive for hiking, secure for water activities like rafting, or stylish for casual summer wear.
 Some, like many in this review, excel in all three.
 Choose a sandal matching your lifestyle—water sandals need a secure fit and strong wet traction to stay on in currents.
 (Alternatively, you might like to check out our favorite water shoes for men for this purpose).
-Sandals for hiking generally need a comfortable footbed and adequate traction for rocky trails.
+Hiking sandals generally need a comfortable footbed and adequate traction for rocky trails.
 And style is subjective, of course, so select a design that suits your tastes!

 Sandal Design